 This post may contain affiliate links.
 Please read our disclosure policy.

-When my husband Jack first saw me making this recipe he said, “Oh YUM!
-All of my favorite things in one dessert!”
-And he’s right – the marriage of oatmeal, cranberries and cheesecake all in one delicious cookie bar is truly a winning combination!
-They are moist and sweet plus a touch of tartness from the cranberries, and the sweet oatmeal crumble is the perfect light topping.
-I hope you love these oatmeal cranberry cheesecake bars as much as we do!
+When my husband Jack first saw me making these Oatmeal Cranberry Cheesecake Bars, he said, “Oh YUM!
+All of my favorite things in one dessert.”
+He’s right – oatmeal, cranberries, and cheesecake – all in one delicious dessert bar, IS truly a winning combination!

 We love seeing what you made!
 Tag us on Instagram at @afamilyfeast or hashtag #afamilyfeast so we can see your creations!